The PROSA tool and approach

 Adding an attack

 The protection graph is analysing a complete specification in order to detect all the protection-relations between cryptographic and non-cryptographic assets in the model.
-Protection graphs also induce an asset hierarchy: starting with the primary assets, then secondary assets – protecting primary asset etc. Proection graphs reveals the inner details of the security design and can reveal several types of design flaws; vicious circles, unprotected cryptograhic keys.
+Protection graphs also induce an asset hierarchy: starting with the primary assets, then secondary assets – protecting primary assets etc. Protection graphs reveal the inner details of the security design and can reveal several types of design flaws; vicious circles, unprotected cryptographic keys.

 Example sequence diagram

-Specifications in PROSA are written in a domain specific language called ROSA, which instantaneously translate the symbolic specification into a graphical visualization of the corresponding interaction diagram.
+Specifications in PROSA are written in a domain-specific language called ROSA, which instantaneously translates the symbolic specification into a graphical visualization of the corresponding interaction diagram.
 This makes it easy and convenient for the user to be able to intuitively grasp the behaviour of the specification while writing – not afterwards.

-The goals view introduces means for specification of security requirement: in particular confidentiality goals and integrity goals.
-The tool provide a module for automated validation of security goals, by automatically deriving model-generated goals.
+The goals view introduces means for specification of security requirements: in particular confidentiality goals and integrity goals.
+The tool provides a module for automated validation of security goals, by automatically deriving model-generated goals.
 Deviations between User goals and the generated goals are shown to the User – that should solve these mismatches.